 First shop found, closed.
 Weeds in the car park suggest it has been closed for some time.
 Second shop tiny but open, nice English lady chatty and helpful, we found a couple of local postcards.
 Third address a modern house in the middle of a housing estate.
 No signs saying brocante, no sign of anyone.
 Fourth address after much twiddly turns again a house in an estate, this one with a van but no sign of anyone or anything.
 Next address, we found the exact road number, building has been knocked down.
 Next address, an Emmaus.
 Fantastic, open, just wish we had room for that €120 bargain intricately carved cupboard.
 Final address closed but looking through a gap in the gates loads of good stuff, worth a return visit.

 This took a whole day.

 If you are the sturdy sort willing to give Pages Jaunes brocante hunting a go we strongly suggest you have a satnav or similar – or there will be catastrophic disagreements with your map reader when they take you down the umpteenth murky single track road to nowhere… Bonne journée!

-Worth a look and these second hand shops and warehouses can be huge.
-Find them via the Pages Jaunes (remember Pages Jaunes rules apply).
-Don’t be put off if the address is in the middle of an industrial estate, they are the biggest and best ones with a random mix of old and new furniture and smaller goods.
+Always worth a look these are (regulated) places for the public to sell second hand goods, mostly furniture but some white goods.
+The Dépôt-vente keeps a percentage of sales and buyers have a week to return items they find are faulty.
+Dépôt-ventes can be huge.
+Find them via the Pages Jaunes.
+Don’t be put off if the address is in the middle of an industrial estate, they are the biggest and best ones with a random mix of old and newish furniture and smaller nik-naks.